 COMPAQ Deskpro).
 I’ve decided to

-The rest of this page will be used to collect information about the machines listed above.
+The rest of this page provides brief highlights (and PCjs resources where available) for each of the machines listed above.

-The PCjs Project now has a ROM Dump (REV C).
+PCjs now has ROM Dumps (Rev B and Rev C).

 Reviewed in Byte Magazine, Jan 1983.
 Reprinted here.

 The COMPAQ Plus was essentially an “XT” version of the COMPAQ Portable; ie, a COMPAQ Portable with a 10Mb hard disk.

 Reviewed in Byte Magazine, Jul 1984, pp. 247-251: “The Compaq Plus”.